davidmoten/aws-lightweight-client-java/README.md

 | 512MB  | 0.3s           | 0.3s |
 | 2GB    | 0.1s           | 0.1s |

-Note that I measured cold-start runtimes several times and then 5-10 or so warm runtimes for each case.
-Hardly what you'd call a thorough statistically significant investigation but I think still a indication of the benefit of using the lightweight client.
+Except for the 2GB case I measured cold-start runtimes several times and then 5-10 or so warm runtimes for each case.
+More data was gathered for the 2GB case below.

-**Update 6 June 2021** I ran the 2GB Lightweight cold start test every hour for 25 hours and the results are:
+I ran the 2GB Lightweight cold start test every hour for 25 hours and the results are:

 **2GB Lightweight cold-start lambda runtime**
 * Number of samples 25